smessie/Article-ESWC2024-DFDP/content/literature.md

 ## Related Work
 {:#related-work}

-The idea of describing a form in RDF is not new.
-This section covers related work, including research with similar focuses and relevant technologies that can be applied or extended in our work.

 ### Standalone Technologies

 In 2003, [XForms](cite:cites boyer_xforms_nodate) was introduced as a standalone technology for collecting inputs from Web forms.
 The original specification became a W3C Recommendation in 2009 and is still the official version.
-Since 2010 they are working on the new version [XForms 2.0](cite:cites xforms).
+In 2010, work started on the new version [XForms 2.0](cite:cites xforms).
-The split architecture of XForms separates presentation, content, and purpose, in a way that closely resembles the three-part display, shape, and reasoning architecture introduced in this paper.
+The split architecture of XForms separates _presentation_, _content_, and _purpose_, in a way that closely resembles the three-part _display_, _shape_, and _reasoning architecture_ introduced in this paper.
 Web forms are specified using an XML model.
 Values can be limited by referencing XML elements, which use attributes to define type and other constraints.
 While an XML element for submission can specify the data destination and the required HTTP method, no reasoning capabilities are available in the specification.